mschneider82/go-simplejson/README.md

 ### go-simplejson

+this is a fork of github.com/gdaisukesuzuki/go-simplejson which is a fork of bitlys simplejson.

 a Go package to interact with arbitrary handling indexed/array-type data (bitly lacks).

+In this fork the json calls are replaced from encoding/json to the faster json-iterator/go library.

+json-iterator is expored to Jsoniter, so the properties like HTML encoding can be changed.

 ~~[![Build Status]~~~~(https://secure.travis-ci.org/bitly/go-simplejson.png)~~~~](http://travis-ci.org/bitly/go-simplejson)~~